 Robert Sena has been a Miami Beach resident since 2004.
-He holds a B.A. in Business Management from Gettysburg College and has a Master’s of Science from New York University in Real Estate, with a concentration in Development.
-He is active as a real estate investor and developer across the country.
-He worked with a non profit from NYC from 2002- 2009 prior to founding the LLF.
+He holds a B.A. in Business Management from Gettysburg College and a Master of Science from New York University in Real Estate, with a concentration in Development.
+Currently, Rob has his own payment processing company.
+He volunteered with a non-profit from NYC from 2002- 2009 before founding the LLF.

 Charlie Venturi is one of the few South Beach natives you will ever meet.
 He was born at Mount Sinai Hospital and currently resides in Bay Harbor.
 Charlie attended Emory University with Aaron Resnick and works as the managing director of LIVE IT Productions International.
 Charlie’s boutique event firm specializes in LIVE musical event production all over the world.